-GPs as data controllers under the General Data Protection Regulation
+GPs as data controllers under the UK General Data Protection Regulation

 The GDPR is an EU Regulation which is directly applicable in the UK.
 It should be read alongside the UK Data Protection Act 2018 (DPA 2018).
-The GDPR and the DPA 2018 replace the Data Protection Act 1998.

-GPs as Data Controllers under the General Data Protection Regulation (GDPR)
+GPs as Data Controllers under the UK General Data Protection Regulation (GDPR)